Medically reviewed by

 - Stage 1: Short changeover period from wakefulness to sleep, consisting of light sleep, slow eye movements, heartbeat and breathing, and relaxed muscle.

 - Stage 3: The period of deep sleep that occurs during the first half of the night for more extended periods.
-Breathing and heartbeat levels are at the lowest, brain waves are slower, and muscles are relaxed.
+Breathing and heartbeat levels are at their lowest, brain waves are slower, and muscles are relaxed.
 During this period, it becomes difficult to wake up.

 REM sleep occurs about an hour and a half after falling asleep.
 As you approach wakefulness, your eyes move rapidly in a side-to-side motion, your breathing becomes fast and irregular, your heart rate and blood pressure increase, and you experience mixed brainwave activity.